dawidjasiczek/telegram-budget-bot/README.md

 2. In Telegram:
    - Send `/start` to begin
    - Send a photo of your receipt
-   - Answer questions about the purchase type:
-     - For private expenses: use keywords like "solo", "private", "personal"
-     - For shared expenses: use keywords like "shared", "together", "common"
-     - For manual entry: use keywords like "manual", "manually"
+   - Choose processing method:
+     - AI analysis
+     - Manual entry
    - Add any additional comments if needed
-   - Wait for the bot to process and categorize your receipt (or do it manually adding products one by one)
+   - For AI-processed receipts:
+     - Review the analyzed items
+     - Choose sharing mode:
+       - All items shared
+       - All items private
+       - Individual selection (select specific items to be shared/private)
+   - For manual entry:
+     - Enter store name
+     - Add products one by one with sharing status
+     - Or set default sharing status and modify individual items

 3. The bot will:
-   - Analyze the receipt using AI
+   - Process the receipt (AI or manual)
-   - Categorize each item
+   - Allow you to set sharing preferences for each item
-   - Calculate your portion of shared expenses
    - Save the data to your Google Sheets spreadsheet
    - Organize entries by month